deNBI/cloud-user-docs/wiki/Tutorials/ JupyterHub/JupyterHub.md

 ### Network

 In the Berlin node, a floating-ip with public access needs specifically be assigned to your project.
-Please ask the Berlin cloud admin team for the provision of a public floating ip via mail: denbi-cloud@bih-charite.de .
+Please ask the Berlin cloud admin team for the provision of a public floating ip via email: denbi-cloud@bih-charite.de .
 We will use the floating IP `xxx.xxx.xxx.xxx` in the example and the respective public IP is `xxx.xxx.xxx.xxx`.
-Both adresse are just used for the example and should not really exist.
+Both addresses are just used for the example and should not really exist.

 ### DNS & encryption